 Microsoft Azure operates data centres across Western Europe — notably in Amsterdam and Dublin — enabling compliance with the data residency requirements imposed by GDPR.
 For Belgian SMEs that process personal data of European clients, this localisation is not a detail: it is a contractual and regulatory obligation.

 Beyond compliance, Azure offers native integration with the Microsoft 365 tools most of your team already uses: Exchange Online, Teams, SharePoint, OneDrive.
 This continuity reduces the learning curve and accelerates adoption across the organisation.
+That said, Azure is not a foregone conclusion — we return below to the Azure vs AWS vs GCP choice depending on your context.

 The three migration models